limi44/Parkinson-s-Pose-Estimation-Dataset/README.md

 # Parkinson's Pose Estimation Dataset

-This notebook describes the dataset accompanying the paper: 'Vision-Based Assessment of Parkinsonism and Levodopa-Induced Dyskinesia with Deep Learning Pose Estimation' - Li, Mestre, Fox, Taati (2017).
+This notebook describes the dataset accompanying the paper: <a href="https://arxiv.org/abs/1707.09416">'Vision-Based Assessment of Parkinsonism and Levodopa-Induced Dyskinesia with Deep Learning Pose Estimation'</a> - Li, Mestre, Fox, Taati (2017).

 The dataset is available <a href="http://individual.utoronto.ca/BabakTaati/Data/PD/UDysRS_UPDRS_Export.zip">here</a>.